 The term "undifferentiated connective tissue disease" (UCTD) is used to describe a condition in people who have symptoms and lab test results that indicate a systemic autoimmune disorder or connective tissue disease, but which do not meet enough such characteristics to indicate a diagnosis for a well-defined connective tissue disease such as rheumatoid arthritis, systemic lupus erythematosus (lupus) or scleroderma.
 Thus, they seem to have another, similar disorder that doctors call undifferentiated connective tissue disease.

 Although the word "undifferentiated" sounds vague, it describes a real problem.
 It does not mean that a doctor does not know what to call the condition, it just means that all or most of the clinical features (problems) traditionally seen in lupus or another connective tissue disease aren't present but some of those features are present.

-This undifferentiated category is distinctly separate from another group of vague-sounding disorders called "overlap syndromes."
+This undifferentiated category is distinctly separate from another group of vague-sounding disorders called overlap syndromes.
 People with overlap syndromes have the clear features of at least two or more CTDs, and thus may meet the diagnoses for several at the same time.
+(Rheumatologists and scientists do not all agree on a precise definition for "overlap syndrome."
+In general, this term refers to a condition in which a patient has symptoms of two or more recognized autoimmune diseases.)

 In contrast, patients with UCTD do not have enough of the features of a definite CTD (systemic lupus, systemic sclerosis, or dermatomyositis/polymyositis) to be firmly classified with such a diagnosis.
 However, because they may have a few features from several known diseases, they are said to be "undifferentiated."
 (See Fig. 1)